 The Workforce Race Equality Standard requires organisations to demonstrate progress against a number of indicators specifically related to the experience of black and minority ethnic (BME) staff.

 The standard has been introduced in order to address inequalities related to BME staff, their representation in the workforce and their experience.
-To see The Trust’s latest results and actions see the WRES Front Cover and WRES Summary Report 2017.
 The Trust’s Action Plan supports this document.

 Equality Delivery System 2